-If assets are owned jointly with rights of survivorship, the transition and access to finances is easier.
-If the accounts are only in one name, the surviving spouse will have to wait until the estate goes through probate before they can access funds.
+If assets are owned jointly as community property, the transition and access to finances can often be easier.
+This is because the surviving spouse by default, has a “usufruct” over the decedent spouse’s half of the community assets.
+However, if one or more of the accounts are only in one name, the surviving spouse will have to wait until the estate goes through probate before they can access funds.
 If there are bills to pay, the surviving spouse may have to tap retirement funds, which can come with penalties, depending on the accounts and the surviving spouse’s age.

 All of this can be avoided by taking the time to create an estate plan which includes planning for asset distribution and may include trusts.
 There are many trusts designed for use by spouses to take assets out of the probate estate, provide an income source and minimize taxes.
 Your estate planning attorney will be able to help prepare for this event, from a legal and practical standpoint.

 No will usually indicates no planning.
 This leaves spouses and family members in the worst possible situation.
 The laws of Louisiana will be used to determine how assets are distributed.
 How much a surviving spouse and descendants will inherit will be based solely on the law.
 The results may not be optimal for anyone.
 It’s best to meet with an estate planning attorney and create a will.